 What’s to come?

-We’re not going to waste too much time on conjecture, but two things we’re certain will hit Instagram advertising in the near future is increased e-commerce capabilities and a focus on native product listings within Instagram, so let’s break it down:
+We’re not going to waste too much time on conjecture, but two things we’re certain will hit Instagram advertising in the near future is increased e-commerce capabilities and a focus on native product listings within Instagram, so let’s break the future Instagram into areas to watch below:

 This bleeds into the whole native product listings we just spoke of a lot, but in a general sense we think that it could outperform Facebook’s marketplace in a few important ways.
 Most notably engagement is something that Instagram seems to have in spades over Facebook (as per the aforementioned quadrupled engagement rates) so not capitalising on this would be a huge oversight.
 If they manage to nail their e-commerce/shopping section then it will immediately benefit from the ease of use and general favorability amongst users.
 The trick will be balancing a better e-commerce functionality with better landing pages, but that’s where our other prediction comes in.